 Loch Lomond navigation safety updates

-We have been carrying out a maintenance regime for the hazard and navigation buoys on Loch Lomond.
-Any buoys that need to be removed from their stations are replaced with a temporary orange mooring buoy and will be recorded below.
+We carry out a regular maintenance regime on the aids to navigation buoys on Loch Lomond.
+Any buoys that need to be removed from their stations for longer than a day are replaced with a temporary orange mooring buoy and will be recorded below.

 A red 600mm research buoy is temporarily installed at NS 36570 94791.